August 18, 2023

 Chronic fatigue caused by overtraining leads to metabolic, immune, and hormonal dysfunctions, all aspects that can further worsen PCOS symptoms.
 [9] [10]

 To prevent overtraining, ensure to recover well between training sessions.
 Eat a well-balanced diet, keep hydrated, and don’t train too intensely or engage in back-to-back training sessions without adequate recovery.
+Check out our PCOS diet and PCOS supplement guides for more nutrition tips.

 If you have PCOS, exercise can be a valuable way to improve your health.
 Here you can find the main key points about PCOS and physical activity: